feldian15/GrinDorms/Written-Reports/sprint1-journal.md

  A: She would feel self conscious if someone who knew where she lived was able to trace the review back to her, but would not feel unsafe when posting reviews.

 ### Changes to requirements
-- Included a filtering and sorting function as a stretch goal
+- Included a filtering and sorting function as a stretch goal.

 ### Photos of revised prototype
+n/a

 ## Test 4 (Jacob)
 - We tested this with Jacob, a first-year Grinnell College student who is a real stakeholder in our website.
 He is a naive user, as he did not know about our project before our test with him.